Automattic/dserve/README.md

 A development server for serving branches of your docker-based web application an on-demand basis.

-It can build images for any hash, run containers, stop a containers that haven't been accessed in a while, proxy requests to the right container based on query params, etc.
+It can build images for any hash, run containers, stop containers that haven't been accessed in a while, proxy requests to the right container based on query params, etc.

 ## Install